What is C.O.P.S.?

-History of National C.O.P.S./Today/Local Chapters:
+History of National C.O.P.S

 On May 14, 1983, on the eve of the second annual National Peace Officers’ Memorial Service, ten young widows gathered around a table and talked about the tragedies that had fallen on their families that year and truly shattered their lives.
 Each and every widow had suffered the loss of their law enforcement spouse in the line of duty.

-After hours of sharing their burden of grief and their tales of abandonment by the law enforcement agency, a young widow from Eau Claire, WI, Lynn Bolton (now BeBeau) approached Suzie Sawyer, then FOP Auxiliary National Secretary and Memorial Service Coordinator, and stated, “This is the greatest thang that has happened to me in the past year.
+After hours of sharing their burden of grief and their tales of abandonment by the law enforcement agency, a young widow from Eau Claire, WI, Lynn Bolton (now BeBeau) approached Suzie Sawyer, then FOP Auxiliary National Secretary and Memorial Service Coordinator, and stated, “This is the greatest thing that has happened to me in the past year.
 I have finally found people who understand what I am having to deal with.
 Next year couldn’t we have a seminar?”
 Suzie Sawyer replied, “And what would we talk about — death?”
 “Yes,” the young widow replied.
 “Somebody needs to talk about death in law enforcement!”

 On May 14, 1984, Concerns of Police Survivors, Inc., was officially organized.
 On that date, 110 law enforcement survivors from across the country gathered for the first annual National Police Survivors’ Seminar held in Washington, DC.
 On this date, the survivors voted unanimously to organize C.O.P.S. as a totally separate entity from any police organization so the needs of any law enforcement surviving family could be met regardless of what police political affiliation the officer had with various police labor organizations.

-C.O.P.S. membership is over 47,000survivors.
+C.O.P.S. membership is over 47,000 survivors.
 Each year, between 140 and 160 officers are killed in the line of duty and their families and co-workers are left to cope with the tragic loss.
 C.O.P.S. provides resources to help them rebuild their shattered lives.
 There is no membership fee to join C.O.P.S., for the price paid is already too high.